yeosingng/tilr-interview/README.md

 Run `docker-compose up` from the project directory to set up the Postgres DB.

+[Postico](https://eggerapps.at/postico/) is a great Postgres client for Mac.

+The DB will be running at `localhost:5432` with username `dev` and password `password`.

 ### API

 `cd` into the `api` directory and run `npm run dev` to start the Node API.

+It'll be useful to look at the [knex docs](https://knexjs.org/) if you've never used it before.
+If you'd like to add [Bookshelf](https://bookshelfjs.org/) or [Objection](https://vincit.github.io/objection.js/) on top of knex you're more than welcome to (we use Objection at Tilr).

 ### React app